antoine-de/mimirsbrunn/README.md

 ## Where to Go from There

 Maybe you find that some the results you get are not ranked correctly, and want to adjust the way Elasticsearch is configured.
-You can start by reading [this](/docs/process/elasticsearch.md)
+So you may want to learn [how Elasticsearch templates are configured](/docs/elasticsearch.md) and [how to get there](/docs/process/elasticsearch.md).

 # Development